cvolkmer/fhnw-web-deployment/Readme.md

   - Under "Task size" select "2GB" task memory and "1 vCPU"
   - In the "Container Definitions" click on "Add container"
   - Enter "roomreservation" under "Container Name"
   - Copy the ECR URI to your container image into the "Image" section.
-You can obtain it from your Cloud9 terminal.
-It looks like this:
+You can obtain it from your Cloud9 terminal (bash history).
+It URI looks like this and was used in the "docker push" command:
     ```
     123456789012.dkr.ecr.eu-central-1.amazonaws.com/roomreservation:latest
     ```
   - Enter port "8080" in the "Port mappings" section
   - Leave all other sections and click "Add"
-  - Back in the task definition screen make sure to deselect "Enable App-Mesh integration", "Enable proxy configuration" and "Enable FireLens integration"
+  - Back in the task definition screen make sure that "Enable App-Mesh integration", "Enable proxy configuration" and "Enable FireLens integration" are NOT selected
   - Click "Create" and "View task definition" to proceed and create the new task definition

 Congratulations, you have successfully created a new task definition.
 In the next step you will run a Docker container from the task definition you've created.